flexyford/pull-request-template/README.md

 Add this file [PULL_REQUEST_TEMPLATE.md](https://raw.githubusercontent.com/flexyford/pull-request-template/master/PULL_REQUEST_TEMPLATE.md) to the root directory of your repository.

 Let's imagine we are creating a pull request which adds a Pull Request Template.
 Not only is that super meta, but it's also the structure of this README.

 ## Purpose
 _The `Purpose` section explains 'WHAT is the problem?'_

 A PULL_REQUEST_TEMPLATE helps to standardize the important information in a Pull Request.
 Software is hard and appications are large, so no matter how self-documenting the code is today, we need to provide a healthy environment for discussion tomorrow.
 Oftentimes, writing a Pull Request can feel like yet another layer of documentation that stands between the developer and shipping code.

-We want to make this process eaiser, if not downright enjoyable.
+**We want to make writing a Pull Request the best thing about writing software!**

+Okay, that's more than likely not why we got into software, but we can alleviate some of the common issues with Pull Requests.

 Some common issues surronding Pull Requests: